Wave-appropriate reconstruction of compressible flows: physics-constrained acoustic dissipation and rank-1 entropy wave correction: Conclusions and future work

-This paper identifies the minimum acoustic upwind bias that yields stable, accurate results across subsonic to hypersonic flow regimes in the wave-appropriate reconstruction framework and introduces a cheaper, conservative-characteristic reconstruction algorithm with a rank-1 entropy wave correction.
+This paper identifies an optimized acoustic upwind bias that yields stable, accurate results across subsonic to hypersonic flow regimes in the wave-appropriate reconstruction framework and introduces a cheaper, conservative-characteristic reconstruction algorithm with a rank-1 entropy wave correction.

 \begin{itemize}

 \item The acoustic upwind bias $\eta_a$, previously fixed at $1.0$ as a conservative default~\cite{chamarthi2023wave,hoffmann2024centralized}, is identified as the sole free parameter in the wave-appropriate framework once all other dissipation sources are eliminated by design.
 A physics-constrained scalar optimization using Brent's method converges in approximately 25 CFD evaluations, far fewer than multi-parameter Bayesian frameworks, because the wave-appropriate design reduces the problem to a bounded scalar minimization.